Existence results for the higher-order $Q$-curvature equation: Proof of Theorem in the case where

 where the operators $M_2$, $M_4$ and $M_6$ are defined as

 where $\mu_6$ is a smooth function in $M$ which we do not need explicitly, $\mu_2$ and $\mu_4$ are the functions defined as

 and $A_6$ is the tensor defined as

-We point out that throughout this paper, we use the same sign convention for the Riemann curvature tensor as in the paper of Lee and Parker~\cite{LeePar}, which is the opposite of the convention used by Fefferman and Graham~\cite{FefGra3} and Juhl~\cite{Juhl}.
+We point out that throughout this paper, we use the same sign convention for the Riemann tensor as in the paper of Lee and Parker~\cite{LeePar}, which is the opposite of the convention used by Juhl~\cite{Juhl}.
 Straightforward expansions yield

 and